Gumaan-Mahar/tiktwin_flutter/README.md

 # TikTwin-Flutter

-A versatile video-sharing app with follow features, built for compatibility on all platforms using Flutter.
+A basic video-sharing app, built for compatibility on all platforms using Flutter.
 It relies on Firebase for smooth database operations.

 ## Features